- 23/09/2023

 From Salento to the Tatacoa Desert

-If you choose to travel to Aipe, a small village located next to Villavieja on the opposite side of the Magdalena river, you can take a moto-taxi to drive you to the ferry.
+If you choose to travel to Aipe, a small village located next to Villavieja on the opposite side of the Magdalena River, you can take a moto-taxi to drive you to the ferry.
 From there hop on a canoe taxi to bring you directly to Villavieja.
 While doing so will save you a good 1 – 1.5 hours of travel time, it’s a little less convenient, especially if you have heavy luggage.
 Make sure to arrive at Aipe latest at 5:15 – 5:30 p.m. as the last river-crossing will be at around 6:00 p.m.

 If you choose to travel to Neiva, you can buy a ticket for a local mini-van to Villavieja at the local transfer counters.
-The ride to Villavieja costs 10,000 COP (approx. 2.5 USD) and takes around 1 hour.
-Tatacoa Desert is about 15 min away from Villavieja and can be easily visited with a tuk-tuk, costing 30,000-90,000 COPÂ (8-23 USD)Â per person for a round trip, depending on which places you wish to visit.
+The ride to Villavieja costs 10000 COP (≈ 2 USD) and takes around 1 hour.
+Tatacoa Desert is about 15 min away from Villavieja and can be easily visited with a tuk-tuk, costing 30000 COP (≈ 7 USD) to 90000 COP (≈ 22 USD) per person for a round trip, depending on which places you wish to visit.

 From Neiva to the Tatacoa Desert

-In case you decide to stay in Neiva, you can visit the Tatacoa Desert as a day tour.
+In case you decide to stay in Neiva, you can visit the Tatacoa Desert on a day tour.
 There are two options for that.
 You can take a local mini-van to Villavieja from the Neiva Bus Terminal.
-The ride to Villavieja costs 10.000 COP (approx. 2.5 USD) and takes around 1 hour.
-From there you can take a tuk-tuk to explore the Tatacoa Desert, costing 30,000-90,000 COP (8-23 USD) per person for a round trip depending on you route.
-Another option is to get a private taxi or a tour from Neiva to bring you directly to the Tatacoa Desert and back.
+The ride to Villavieja costs 10000 COP (≈ 2 USD) and takes around 1 hour.

 From Bogota to the Tatacoa Desert

 There is no direct bus from Bogota to the Tatacoa Desert – also being a reason why it still not so touristy gem of Colombia.
 To reach Villavieja, a small village near the Tatacoa Desert, you first have to take a bus to Neiva.
-For this you will have to go to the Bus Terminal Salitre.
-There are two bus terminals in Bogota so make sure to go to the right one.Â
+For this, you will have to go to the Bus Terminal Salitre.
+There are two bus terminals in Bogota so make sure to go to the right one.

 Once in the terminal, look for ticket offices of Cootranshuila and Coomotor.
 It is important to note that Terminal Salitre in Bogota is enormous, so plan enough time to find the right ticket booth and your bus.
-The buses are leaving from Bogota frequently almost around the clock.
-Here you can check the current timetables for Cootranshuila and for Coomotor online.
-The bus ride from Bogota to Neiva takes 6-8 hours and the ticket costs 60,000-80,000 COP (approx. 15-21 USD).
-We want to highlight though, that the connecting bus from Neiva only operates from 6 a.m. to 7 p.m., so it is important to plan your trip accordingly.
+The buses leave from Bogota frequently almost around the clock.
+Here you can check the current timetables for Cootranshuila and Coomotor online.
+The bus ride from Bogota to Neiva takes 6-8 hours and the ticket costs 60000 COP (≈ 14 USD) to 80000 COP (≈ 19 USD).

-From Neiva you can buy a ticket for a local mini-van to Villavieja at the local transfer counters.
-The ride to Villavieja costs 10,000 COP (approx. 2.5 USD) and takes around 1 hour. atacoa Desert is conveniently located just 15 minutes away from Villavieja and can be readily explored using a tuk-tuk.
-A round trip on a tuk-tuk to Tatacoa Desert generally ranges from 30,000 to 90,000 COPÂ (8-23 USD)Â Â per person, depending on your itinerary.
+From Neiva, you can buy a ticket for a local mini-van to Villavieja at the local transfer counters.
+The ride to Villavieja costs 10000 COP (≈ 2 USD) and takes around 1 hour.
+The Tatacoa Desert is conveniently located just 15 minutes away from Villavieja and can be readily explored using a tuk-tuk.
+A round trip on a tuk-tuk to the Tatacoa Desert generally ranges from 30000 COP (≈ 7 USD) to 90000 COP (≈ 22 USD) per person, depending on your itinerary.

 From Cali to the Tatacoa Desert

-To reach the Tatacoa Desert from Cali you will first have to take a bus to Neiva.
-The bus ride takes about 8-10 hours and costs you 77,000-90,000 COP (20-23 USD).
 When in the Bus Terminal, look for counters of Coomotor or Bolivariano.
 As the connecting buses from Neiva will only operate until 7 p.m., it is probably best to take a night bus from Cali to not spend a night in Neiva.
-You can check the current timetables for Bolivariano and for Coomotor online.
+You can check the current timetables for Bolivariano and Coomotor online.

 Where to stay in the Tatacoa Desert?

 There are three options to stay in and around the Tatacoa Desert.
-You can choose the best place to stay depending on your preferences and available budget.Â
+You can choose the best place to stay depending on your preferences and available budget.

 Tatacoa Desert: In case you would like to enjoy the peace and starry nights in the desert itself, there are options for you from basic tents to lodges for your stay.
-As said, this also means that you are more dependent on you accommodation
+As said, this also means that you are more dependent on your accommodation

-Villavieja: If you are on budget, staying in Villavieja could be the best option for you.
+Villavieja: If you are on a budget, staying in Villavieja could be the best option for you.
 There are several affordable hostels in there but also some more luxurious accommodations.

-Neiva: Some people also stay at the nearby city Neiva which is about a 1,5-hour-ride away from Tatacoa.
+Neiva: Some people also stay at the nearby city Neiva which is about a 1.5-hour ride away from Tatacoa.
 While there may be a wider offer of accommodations and restaurants in Neiva, we have also heard that it is not the safest town to stay.

 Where to eat in the Tatacoa Desert?